karllhughes/learn/_posts/2020-10-09-javascript-blogs.md

 ### 16. **[Stuff and Nonsense](https://stuffandnonsense.co.uk/)**

 Stuff and Nonsense is a web design blog by Andy Clarke, a well-known Welsh web designer who has worked with WWF, Greenpeace, Disney Store UK, Home Office UK, and more.
-There are two content sections: "Articles" and "Blogs," both of which contain ample posts on design concepts and styles.
+There are two content sections: “Articles” and “Blogs,” both of which contain ample posts on design concepts and styles.
 While this may be useful for a web designer, a web developer may be less intrigued without a mention of code on the blog in years.
 While the articles show understanding of web design concepts and machinations, they remain on the surface level and make no attempt to touch upon code or programming details.
-Clarke's writing is excellent and has minor blemishes.
-The blog's content is informative and includes relevant links and visuals.
+Clarke’s writing is excellent and has minor blemishes.
+The blog’s content is informative and includes relevant links and visuals, but it's more of a blog for designers rather than a developer blog.

 * Writing Quality - 4
 * Consistency -  4